 Entries are considered in 30 categories as submitted by news organizations and individual journalists from New York City, the United States and from around the globe.

-We are accepting submissions for the 2021 awards.
-Please see the Submit Entry tab on the menu bar above.
+We are now accepting submissions for the 2022 awards.
+Please review the Categories and Rules before the Submit Entry tab on the menu bar above.

-Awards unique to the New York Press Club competition include the Gabe Pressman “Truth to Power” award honoring an individual whose body of work challenges the power establishment and/or defends journalists (last year’s recipient was Martin Baron, EIC of The Washington Post, pictured above).
+Awards unique to the New York Press Club competition include the Gabe Pressman “Truth to Power” award honoring an individual whose body of work challenges the power establishment and/or defends journalists (last year’s recipient was Nikole Hannah-Jones, Pulitzer Prize winning reporter at The New York Times and creator of the 1619 Project).
 Other awards are the Nellie Bly Cub Reporter award and the Gold Keyboard award for excellence in investigative journalism.

 Judging is by prominent working journalists, former journalists and academics who are selected for their expertise in each category.
 Their decisions are final.

-Winners receive an engraved plaque and are invited to join the New York Press Club at its annual Awards Dinner in June.
+Winners receive an engraved plaque and are invited to celebrate with the New York Press Club at its annual Awards Dinner on June 7.
+2022.
+Details to come.

 Duplicate journalism awards plaques are available on the plaque order page.